-I have been making these for years.
-The caramelized onions have become a staple that I use in quiches, pizza toppings, burgers, wraps…you name it!
+You can use yellow or red or sweet onions but the caramelized onions are an essential element to the French burger.
 You can make the onions ahead of time and just reheat while the burgers cook, or you can cook them while the burgers are cooking.
 They take about the same amount of time.

-I don’t feel the need to put many other toppings on this burger.
-It is easy to overwhelm the subtlety of the flavours.
-Since there is Dijon in the meat mixture as well as minced shallots I don’t feel the need to add mustard or onion to the toppings.
-I sometimes add a slice of tomato but other than that I serve them pretty much as the recipe is made.
+You don't really to put m/any other toppings on this burger.
+So put away the Ketchup and relish!
+It is easy to overwhelm the subtlety of the French flavours.
+Since there is Dijon in the meat mixture as well as minced shallots there is no need to add mustard or onion to the toppings.
+That makes French burgers quite easy to serve because you don't need all the array of usual condiments.

-I also like to serve a French cornichon pickle on the side or failing that a plain old dill pickle will work too.
+If you want to be really bougie serve a French cornichon pickle on the side or failing that a plain old dill pickle will work too.

 Ingredients